davidhu2000/react_redux_generator/docs/util.md

 );
 ```

-Having the word `fetch` in the util actions will automatically create a blank `ajax` request.
+Having the word `fetch` in the utils will automatically create a blank `ajax` request.